unixsurfer/anycast_healthchecker/README.rst

 Daemon section
 **************

-Settings for anycast-healthchecker daemon
+Settings for anycast-healthchecker itself

 * **pidfile** Defaults to **/var/run/anycast-healthchecker/anycast-healthchecker.pid**

-File to store the process id of the daemon.
+File to store the process id.
 The parent directory must be created prior the initial launch.

 * **ipv4** Defaults to **true**

 ``true`` enables IPv4 support and ``false`` disables it.
-NOTE: Daemon **will not** start if IPv4 support is disabled while there is an service check configured for IPv4 prefix.
+NOTE: anycast-healthchecker **will not** start if IPv4 support is disabled while there is an service check configured for IPv4 prefix.

 * **ipv6** Defaults to **false**

 ``true`` enables IPv6 support and ``false`` disables it
-NOTE: Daemon **will not** start if IPv6 support is disabled while there is an service check configured for IPv6 prefix.
+NOTE: anycast-healthchecker **will not** start if IPv6 support is disabled while there is an service check configured for IPv6 prefix.

 * **bird_conf** Defaults to **/var/lib/anycast-healthchecker/anycast-prefixes.conf**